cicsdev/cics-event-consumer/README.md

 ## Motivation

-This project was started in 2012 as to demonstrate how to write CICS event adapter, and how the many APIs available in Java could be used to consume and process the events.
+This project was started in 2012 as to demonstrate how to write a CICS event adapter, and how the many APIs available in Java could be used to consume and process the events.
 Several customers raised the requirement to send an email from a CICS application asynchronously to the task, and the combination of event processing and the JavaMail API lead to the project being made available.
 As detailed in the [CHANGELOG](https://github.com/cicsdev/cics-event-consumer/blob/master/CHANGELOG.md), the project evolved to meet new requirements - some motivated by customer need, and others to learn about Java, CICS, and JZOS APIs.
-It was moved to GitHub to encourage community engagement.
+It was moved to GitHub and the license changed to encourage community engagement.

 ## License